nateforsyth/nateforsyth.github.io/_posts/2020-01-06-sharepoint-automating-page-creation-using-preconfigured-templates.md

 #### The end result

-All going to plan, I have 3x new Pages within my test Site Collection that have been created based upon pre-defined Page Templates.
+All going to plan, we have 3x new Pages within the test Site Collection that have been created based upon the Page Templates defined within the CSV file that was imported.

 Job's a goodun.